 Observe the characteristics of your face:

-Even if you know your skin type, choosing the right cosmetics can be challenging due to the wide variety available.
+Even if you know your skin type, choosing the right cosmetics can be challenging due to the wide variety of options.
 To understand which products will compensate for your face’s imperfections and highlight its features, consider training with a makeup artist.

 What Basic Tools are Needed to Start?

 There are also colored concealers-correctors.
 Choose the right shade using the color wheel.
-For example, green corrector best covers redness as green is opposite red on the color wheel.
+For example, a green color-corrector best covers redness as green is opposite red on the color wheel.
 Orange or pink concealer is best for dark under-eye circles.

 Blush texture varies too.
 Powder blush is suitable for oily or normal skin, while cream blush works well for dry or combination skin.